wldt/wldt-demo-digital-twin/README.md

             });

         });

+        // NEW from 0.3.0 -> Commit DT State Change Transaction to apply the changes on the DT State and notify about the change this.digitalTwinStateManager.commitStateTransaction();

         //Start observation to receive all incoming Digital Action through active Digital Adapter
         //Without this call the Shadowing Function will not receive any notifications or callback about